nkmr-jp/alfred-quick-translate/README.md

 <img src="./screenshot/2020-07-13_14.15.45.png" width="500">

-No matter which feature you use, the pre- and post-translation texts are stored in the log file and the clipboard It is automatically saved to both.
+No matter which features you use, the pre- and post-translation texts are stored in the log file, and it automatically saved the clipboard both.

 ## Install